 Immutability is the idea that data (objects in functional programming languages) should not be changed after a new data record was created.
 Instead, all new records should only be added to the existing data.

-As new information in time series data comes in time order, it is recorded as a new entry.
-And in line with the immutability principle, entries in time series data are usually not being changed after they were recorded and are simply added to all the previous records in a database.
+Information updates in time series data models are always recorded as a new entry, coming in a time order.
+In line with the immutability principle, entries in time series data are usually not being changed after they were recorded and are simply added to all the previous records in a database.

 So now it should be fairly easy to understand why immutability is a core concept to time series data.
-Such a database is always (or ‘typically,’ to be more precise) treated as a time-ordered series of immutable objects.
+Time series database is always (or ‘typically,’ to be more precise) treated as a time-ordered series of immutable objects.
 Having immutability incorporated allows to keep time series databases consistent and unchanging as all queries are performed at a particular point-in-time.

-Immutability as a core principle is something that differentiates time series data from relational data.
-As opposed to time series, the relational data, which is stored in relational databases, is typically mutable as it is used for online transaction processing and other requirements where new events take place on a generally random basis.
+Immutability as a core principle is something that differentiates time series data sets from relational data.
+As opposed to time series, the relational data, which is stored in relational databases, is typically mutable.
+It is used for online transaction processing and other requirements where new events take place on a generally random basis.
 Although these events still occur in chronological order (events of any kind just can’t exist outside of time), time is not relevant to such data and therefore is not used as an axis.
 For time series data, on the other hand, time changes are always essential.